ACC go for GBM over money laundering involving US$4.6m - Zambia: News Diggers!

-THE Anti-Corruption Commision (ACC) is pursuing Patriotic Front member Geoffrey Bwalya Mwamba, popularly known as GBM, for various cases among them, money laundering and being in possession of property believed to be proceeds of crime.
-GBM, who resigned as UPND vice-president in April 2019 to rejoin the Patriotic Front, is currently in South Africa, but has been summoned for interrogations by the investigative wings.
-This in in connection to a matter contained in the Auditor General’s report involving a company that has since been linked to him.
-Among the cases…...
+POLICE in Lusaka and other law enforcement agencies are pursuing Patriotic Front member Geoffrey Bwalya Mwamba, popularly known as GBM for various cases among them, money laundering and being in possession of property believed to be proceeds of crime.
+GBM who resigned as UPND vice-president in April 2019 to rejoin the Patriotic Front is currently in South Africa, but has been summoned for interrogations by the investigative wings.
+This in in connection with a matter contained in the Auditor General’s report involving a company that has since been linked to…...

 Menu